aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 - Documentation: You can also refer to the FAQ section of this support documentation (Curriculum Guide), where we regularly update solutions to some of the reported issues.

 - Packages: Check whether all the needed Python/R packages and their required versions are installed in Jupyterhub.The Procedure for package installation varies across different programming languages.
 Basic python packages such as numPy, pandas, scikit-learn, matplotlib, etc., are installed across the Jupyterhub.It also supports R packages such as shiny, dplyr, tidyR, RSQLlite, etc. Here is the list of  [Python Packages](https://ucmerced.app.box.com/s/x2eigcssqyeca9mrid3m19glfcs73j02) installed in [ucmerced.2i2c.cloud](https://ucmerced.2i2c.cloud/hub/login) .
 Here is the list of [R packages](https://ucmerced.app.box.com/file/1481528927192?s=65r1rda9atblpdsxdvtyaq6exlnns9z3) installed in [ucmerced.2i2c.cloud](https://ucmerced.2i2c.cloud/hub/login)

 If you require a permanent solution then you need submit a [UCMerced Service Hub](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4) to us to install the required package(s) in Jupyterhub.

-**How can I learn more about Datahub to onboard myself?**
+**How can I learn more about Jupyterhub to onboard myself?**

 If you are new to Jupyterhub and want to know more, refer [here](https://ucmerced.2i2c.cloud/hub/login).